grafana/agent/docs/sources/configuration/integrations/mssql-config.md

 # mssql_config

-The `mssql_configs` block configures the `mssql` integration, which is an embedded version of [`sql_exporter`](https://github.com/burningalchemist/sql_exporter).
-This allows the collection of [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server) metrics.
+The `mssql_configs` block configures the `mssql` integration, an embedded version of [`sql_exporter`](https://github.com/burningalchemist/sql_exporter) that lets you collect [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server) metrics.

-It is recommended to have a dedicated user set up for the purpose of monitoring an mssql instance.
+It is recommended that you have a dedicated user set up for monitoring an mssql instance.
 The user for monitoring must have the following grants in order to populate the metrics:
 ```
 GRANT VIEW ANY DEFINITION TO <MONITOR_USER>